 Accurate predictions about capturing CO2 make it possible to compensate in demonstrable ways for carbon emissions in construction, for example.
 If compensation exceeds use, the surplus can be sold as credits.
 This means that there may be commercial benefits to investing in olivine as an alternative building material, for example to replace sand or gravel.

-To make this possible, we want to continue work on the model after this study in order to make it user-friendly and maximise the number of potential olivine users.
+To make this possible, we want to continue work on the model after this study on our campus in Delft, in order to make it user-friendly and maximise the number of potential olivine users.
 It should be pointed out that an extensive understanding of chemistry is required to use the present model properly.
 We are looking for partners to join us on this process of further development.

 Weathering involves capturing CO2